 Clearly, this is unexpected, as Fortran typically passes by reference.
 That the above example worked with

 F2PY provides an

-intent(inplace) adirective (see subsequent sections on how), then the example above would read:
+intent(inplace) adirective (see Attributes for details), then the example above would read:

 >>> a = np.ones(8, 'i') >>> fib1.fib(a) >>> print(a) [ 0.
 1. 1.
 2. 3.
 5. 8.
 13.]